Outdoor Christmas Decorating Ideas for the Front Porch: yarn wrapped sticks, pom pom garland and a Christmas wreath add a festive touch.

 My very favourite is probably the yarn wrapped sticks I used as the centrepiece of my outdoor urns.
 My friend thought they were birch at first, so they’d be great for anyone going for the birch look.

 The beautiful yarn I used for this one is Gold Leaf from Lion Brand Yarn Company, I just love the gold flecks through it.
 Perfect for Christmas.

 These sticks are so, so simple to make.
 Just find some sticks, straight and without too many small branches is easiest.
 Then, just wrap them in yarn.

 I used whites and creams for my sticks but they would look amazing in any colour to match your decor for Christmas.

 I also used the yarn around the doorway.
 I used some grapevine that I gathered while out for a walk one day, and wired it around the doorway.
 Then I added some clear Christmas lights.
 Next, I made a simple pompom garland.

 The different textures really look amazing all together.
 And the light garland stands out well against the dark coloured grapevine.

 I also used the yarn to make a simple wreath for the front door.

 I started out with a straw wreath from the craft store and some moss.
 This is some that I collected from the forest, and that had dried out.
 I used hot glue to attach it to the wreath.

 I used more of the Gold Leaf Yarn and wrapped it around the wreath.
-I love the how the soft, fuzzy white yarn looks against the vibrant green, it also helps the moss to stay in place.
+The soft, fuzzy white yarn looks great against the vibrant green, it also helps the moss to stay in place.